 Moreover, the passengers can also avail themselves of smart services with the help of mobile apps to schedule their journey as per their convenience and preferences.

-To make the system work effortlessly and efficiently, wireless communication networks use that offer ultra-fast services with minimal requirements.
-Soon a new infrastructure will be rolled out, capable of 5G, to handle large amounts of data sent through fiber optics easily.
+Wireless communication networks offer ultra-fast services with minimal requirements to make the system work effortlessly and efficiently.
+Soon, a new infrastructure capable of 5G will be rolled out to easily handle large amounts of data sent through fibre optics.

 Autonomous Vehicles and Fleet Management